kcemenike/hangme/README.md

 - [Modules](/PythonBasics/_07_modules.py)
 - And some more advanced but simple-to-grab stuff

 Ready to #CodeAlong?
 Let's begin!
-However, you need two tools to start
+However, you need these tools to start
 1. Git (You probably already have git, and a github account.
 If you don't, well, you can just hit "sign-up" now on the top right of this screen).
 Also download github by visiting https://git-scm.com/downloads and following the instructions
 2. Python.
-I normally recommend the full package of anaconda - a distribution that includes not only Python, but most likely everything you need to have as a Python Data Scientist.
+I normally recommend the full package of Anaconda - a distribution that includes not only Python, but most likely everything you need to have as a Python Data Scientist.
 Get it here -> https://www.anaconda.com/products/individual#Downloads
+3. Visual Studio Code - Microsoft's Integrate Development Environment for all things software development.
+This, in my opinion, is by far the best IDE you can use for any language.
+Get it here -> https://code.visualstudio.com/download

 Once you have satisfied these requirements, you can start by: